titi-lima/urban-data-research-pe/docs/research-questions.md

 **Main limitation:** This sensitivity test still uses PCA + K-means and two added summary features.
 Alternative representations and external validation could support other typologies.

-## Your relevance decision

-Choose five questions and mark each **keep**, **modify**, or **drop**.
-A useful response can be as compact as `keep 2,5,6,7,8; drop 1,3,4`.
-For anything marked modify/drop, the next iteration will replace or reshape it and run the corresponding analysis rather than merely renaming the question.